finbourne/lusid-sdk-python-preview/sdk/docs/CustomEntitiesApi.md

 with lusid.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = lusid.CustomEntitiesApi(api_client)
-    entity_type = 'entity_type_example' # str | The type of custom entity to retrieve.
-An entityType can be created using the \"CreateCustomEntityDefinition\" endpoint for CustomEntityDefinitions. identifier_type = 'identifier_type_example' # str | An identifier type attached to the custom entity instance. identifier_value = 'identifier_value_example' # str | The identifier value.
+    entity_type = 'entity_type_example' # str | The type of Custom Entity to retrieve.
+An entityType can be created using the \"CreateCustomEntityDefinition\" endpoint for CustomEntityDefinitions. identifier_type = 'identifier_type_example' # str | An identifier type attached to the Custom Entity instance. identifier_value = 'identifier_value_example' # str | The identifier value.
 identifier_scope = 'identifier_scope_example' # str | The identifier scope.
-as_at = '2013-10-20T19:20:30+01:00' # datetime | The AsAt datetime at which to retrieve the custom entity instance. (optional) effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to get the custom entity instance.
+as_at = '2013-10-20T19:20:30+01:00' # datetime | The AsAt datetime at which to retrieve the Custom Entity instance. (optional) effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to get the Custom Entity instance.
 Defaults to the current LUSID system datetime if not specified. (optional)

     try:
-        # [EXPERIMENTAL] GetCustomEntity: Get a custom entity instance.
+        # [EXPERIMENTAL] GetCustomEntity: Get a Custom Entity instance.
         api_response = api_instance.get_custom_entity(entity_type, identifier_type, identifier_value, identifier_scope, as_at=as_at, effective_at=effective_at)
         pprint(api_response)
     except ApiException as e: